param-khakhar/param-khakhar.github.io/_posts/2020-05-14-intro-stats.md

 It often turns out that the byways are often more interesting then the stuff discussed in the curriculum, so stay tuned.

-Image

-# References:
+# Reference

 - A Panorama of Statistics
--